ADBLOCK #102

 In State Out of State

-UVU Human Development & Family Studies Bachelor’s Program Diversity
+UVU Child Development & Family Studies Bachelor’s Program Diversity

-The following table and chart show the ethnic background for students who recently graduated from Utah Valley University with a bachelor's in human development.
+The following table and chart show the ethnic background for students who recently graduated from Utah Valley University with a bachelor’s in child development & family studies.

 Ethnic Background Number of Students